chandrika1645/Youtube-clone/README.md

 # YouTube Clone

-A beautifully crafted YouTube Clone built using only HTML and CSS, faithfully replicating the iconic design of YouTube.
+A YouTube Clone built using HTML and CSS, replicating the design of YouTube.
 This project focuses on frontend development, demonstrating clean structuring and modern styling techniques to achieve a near-identical look and feel of the original platform.

 🚀 **Features**